 It sounds obvious, but it’s something we all forget: the simplest way to reduce your intake of sugar is simply to eat less of the things that contain it.

 Giving up on your favourite foods entirely is unrealistic and much more likely to result in a binge when your resolve breaks – and as a diabetic, binging is the worst thing you can do.
 Our suggestion is to allow yourself a little bit of what you fancy, every now and again, and really savour every mouthful when you do.

 Carefully selected carbs

 As a diabetic, even if you’re not trying to lose weight, it’s a good idea to closely monitor your carb intake.
-That’s because carbohydrates are essentially sugars, and eating lots of them can cause your bloody sugar to spike.
+That’s because carbohydrates are essentially sugars, and eating lots of them can cause your blood sugar to spike.

 When you do eat carbs, you should therefore go for ones with a low glycaemic index (‘GI’).
 This means they have less of an impact on your blood sugar, because the sugars they contain are bound with things like protein or fibre.
 This means the energy in them is released slowly, making them less likely to cause a spike.

 There’s loads of information online about low-GI foods.
 They include things like sweet potatoes, most fruit and veg, wholewheat pasta, and beans and pulses.
 High-GI foods are those you should avoid where possible and always eat in moderation.
 There are many, but these include some of our favourite foods: white bread, milk chocolate, potatoes, bananas and cake.
 We’ve written before on why we’re hard-wired to enjoy sugary foods like these.